joestump/reddium/README.md

 <h3 align="center"><img src="./public/reddium-mockup.png" width="600px" style="border-radius: 5px" alt="Whisperify"></h3>

+> [!IMPORTANT]
+> This is a fork of the original [Reddium](https://github.com/eightants/reddium) project.
+Updates include a Docker image, improved configuration, and a few UI tweaks.

 # Reddium

 Reddium is a Medium-themed Reddit client.
 It provides a clean, distraction-free browsing experience for Reddit content.